nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

 categories:
 authors: nichol
 tags: shoes rainbows code
-blurb: A Rainbow In Shoes
+blurb: A Rainbow In Shoes - A walk through of writting a litte Shoes app to make a rainbow.
 ---
-You have your shoes on but you need a rainbow, right?
-Yes, of course you do.
-So let's build one!
-It's gonna be fun, yes?
-I mean, who doesn't like making rainbows?
-No one, that's who.

-But wait, I don't have my shoes on, I don't like rainbows, and I have no idea what you're talking about.
-That maybe true, and what I should really do is write a post about Shoes and clicker games and why I, in particular, want to have a rainbow with shoes, but I haven't done that yet and maybe I'll do it next but in the meantime, this is a nice place to start.
+I recently started working with (Shoes)[http://shoesrb.com] as part of making a game and being inspired to do so by some talks at RubyConf.
+Shoes is an awesome little toolkit for making GUI interfaces for your code, written in Ruby.
+I also recently had need to make a rainbow using Shoes and thought it might be a helpful exercise to write up my process to share with you.

-One other thing.
-I'm writing this with the idea that you have just installed shoes and that this is maybe the first thing you've ever done in shoes.
-I'm also writing this as if maybe you are new to Ruby, in which case welcome!
+Also, I'm going to write this with the idea that you have just installed shoes and that this is maybe one of the first few things you've ever done in shoes.
+I'm also writing this as if maybe you are new or newish to Ruby.
 If that's not you and you still want your rainbow, just skoodle on down to the end.
 Yes?

 Ok, so let's start making this rainbow, shall we?